 Current projects include:

-- creating Weston's Climate Action and Resilience Plan, Weston Ahead, which was completed in June 2021.
+- Supporting the implementation of Weston's Climate Action and Resilience Plan, Weston Ahead, which was completed in June 2021.

 - Putting in practice the learnings from the 2021 Comprehensive Municipal Energy Use Analysis and Evaluation (PDF)

 The Sustainability Committee meets regularly in open meeting.
 Subscribe to receive email/text notifications when meeting agendas and minutes are posted online to follow progress of these projects.